ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 Be sure to adapt your test case so that it works within the context of your other conditionals to meet your validation needs.

+In the use case of checking for IPFS errors, you can use `utils.ipfs.errorCodes` to make sure you are asserting for the correct error codes.
+For the complete docs please check [here](#utilsipfs).
+If the error codes you need are not available, you can add them to the file [tutorials/utils/ipfs.js](./src/tutorials/utils/ipfs.js).

 Note that most tutorial lessons will _not_ require the overriding of external errors.
 If you have questions about whether to use this optional feature, please reach out to the project maintainers for guidance.